iterative/dvc.org/content/docs/studio/rest-api.md

 ## Download model

-Get signed url to download the model binary.
-Requires the model to be stored with DVC with s3 or azure remote. `path` in model annotation must point to a single file and not to a directory.
-Note, that you need to [set up remote cloud credentials](/doc/studio/user-guide/account-management#cloud-credentials) for Studio have rights to sign urls.
+Get signed url to download the model binaries for a model from Model Registry.
+Requires the model to be stored with DVC with s3 or azure remote.
+Note, that you need to
+[set up remote cloud credentials](/doc/studio/user-guide/account-management#cloud-credentials) for Studio have rights to sign urls.